BrainDynamicsUSYD/BrainVortexToolbox/README.md

 ## Expect output
 Key figures in a manuscript will be generated.
-The following movie of sample detected vortices will be gererated.
+An example movie (movS1.mov) of detected vortices will be gererated.

 ## Authors